kaiser-rpg/KaiserRPG.github.io/pages/rule/skill/exertion.md

 {% include table-index.html table="skill" index="111" %}

 ### Jumping
 The distance you can jump is determined by your Movement Value.
-With a running start, requiring about 10 feet of clearance, you can jump a horizontal distance equal to a quarter of your Movement Distance (any distance travelled by jumping is removed from your remaining Movement Distance this round).
-The vertical distance or horizontal without a running start is an eighth of your Movement Distance (or half of your horizontal distance).
-You can increase your Movement Distance by making an Athletics or Acrobatics Check.
+With a running start, requiring about 10 feet of clearance, you can jump a horizontal distance equal to a quarter of your Dash Distance (any distance travelled by jumping is removed from your remaining Movement Distance this round).
+The vertical distance or horizontal distance without a running start is an eighth of your Dash Distance (or half of your horizontal distance).
+You can increase your Movement Value for the jump by making an Athletics or Acrobatics Check.

 {% include table-index.html table="skill" index="120" %}

 ### Climbing
 You use the Athletics Skill when you climb up or down any kind of surface.
 When you climb, your Movement Value is quartered, round down with a minimum of 1.
 For every 4 Degrees of Success you gain on the Athletics Check, your climbing Movement Value increases by 1 up to your original Movement Value.

-Using proper climbing gear gives you a +4 to the Athletics Check, you also add the Quality Bonus or Penalty.
+Using proper climbing gear gives you a +4 to the Athletics Check, you also add the Quality Bonus or Penalty of the gear.

 ### Feats of Strength
-TODO
+By using your strength efficiently, you can use it to greater effect.
+You can spend 1 Stamina Point to increase your Strength Characteristic based on the result of a Feats of Strength Check.
+Compare your Final Skill Roll to the table below.
+This bonus only applies to Strength Characteristic Checks and Breakage Checks.
+This explicitly does not increase your Strength Modifier or Base Damage.

 {% include table-index.html table="skill" index="130" %}